 Moving the rocks took a couple of 2-3 hour sessions.

-In the photo below, you can see I placed a board over the waterfall bin (at the far end) to avoid getting dirt and stones in there.
+In the photo, you can see I placed a board over the waterfall bin (at the far end) to avoid getting dirt and stones in there.
 The buckets were used to move and pour the gravel.

 I mentioned previously that you need things to be level for the pond to look right.
 Water will always level itself, of course, so you want the surroundings to also appear level.